 You can option them in mixed sets if you want different inlet and exhaust ratios.
 Consult with your cam grinder before you do this.
 The ratios should not compete with the camshaft.

 - Like most custom valvetrain parts, fitting these requires precise measurement and assembly.
 Custom-length Pushrods will undoubtedly be required or you'll end up with an engine that goes bad or makes excessive noise and won't rev any higher.
 See Rocker geometry.

 - Rollers are usually a lot bulkier, and may hit the rocker covers.
 You can use a high-profile allow cover or a customized rocker cover if necessary.
-Rocker cover is made from two joined together to clear the roller rockers
+This rocker cover is made from two joined together to clear the roller rockers

 - Possibly you will need special valve springs, especially if the rockers have a higher-than before ratio

 Reportedly, stock pushrods bend excessive at RPMs higher than stock (the A12GX Engine has a 6600 RPM redline).
 Putting in decent pushrods makes a huge difference in the effective lift at high rpm.

 See: Parts Sources for current details and contact information for these vendors.